Heel To Toe Drop, Explained: What Heel Drop Is Right For Your Shoes?

 With a zero drop running shoe, there is no difference in height between the heel of the shoe and the toe.
 The shoe is completely flat along its entire length.

-When comparing a running shoe with a heel drop of 6 mm with a running shoe with a heel drop of 13 mm, the running shoe with the higher heel drop measurement has a bigger difference in the thickness of the sole at the heel compared to the toe region.
+When comparing a running shoe with a heel drop of 6 mm and a running shoe with a heel drop of 13 mm, the running shoe with the higher heel drop measurement has a bigger difference in the thickness of the sole at the heel than the toe region.

-For example, if the heel to toe drop is 6 mm, the heel thickness is 6 mm more than the thickness of the shoe at the toe.
+For example, if the drop is 6 mm, the heel thickness is 6 mm more than the thickness of the shoe at the toe.

 The toe drop of a shoe measurement does not necessarily mean that the heel or toe portion of the shoe is that number of millimeters off of the ground.
 Rather, it is merely a number that quantifies the differential in the height of the two ends of the shoe.

-There are some potential benefits of zero drop running shoes and low drop running shoes.
+There are some potential benefits of zero-drop running shoes and lower-drop shoes.

-Zero drop running shoes are said to promote a more natural running stride because they encourage you to land on your midfoot, which is more optimal from a biomechanical standpoint.
+Zero drop running shoes are said to promote a more natural running stride because they encourage you to land on your midfoot or forefoot, which is more optimal from a biomechanical standpoint.

 Because there is less material built up around the heel, the heel of the shoe isn’t necessarily the first part that will land.